ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Apple season in Michigan starts as early as July and goes as late as November, depending on the apple variety.
 That means that you have plenty of time to enjoy this family-friendly activity.

-Spicer Orchards is located in Fenton, MI.
+Spicer Orchards is located in Fenton, Michigan.
 This orchard truly offers something for all ages, from a farm market where you can find fresh baked goods, jams, kettle corn, and other treats, to pick-your-own fruit, and wine tastings in the orchard winery.
 Apple season kicks off early here, with early varieties such as Lodi and Paula Red starting in July.

 Check out our lists of best Michigan apple orchards & cider mills along with the most unique & family-friendly pumpkin patches & corn mazes in Michigan!